fungaren/MyNotePad/README.md

 A MarkDown editor support export HTML file.

 This program is initially using pure Win32 APIs just like [this](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646268(v=vs.85).aspx).
-Later it's rewritten using wxWidget, you can build it on Windows and Linux.
+Later it's rewritten using wxWidgets, you can build it on Windows and Linux.

 Download Binaries: [Release](../../releases)